max630/git-rehi/README.md

 If the whole source argument `<from>.. ..<to>` is omitted, it is equivalent to specification "`..`".

-`git rebase2 --continue`
+`git rehi --continue`

 Retry failed step after resolution.
 For some types of step this is not supported.
-Then user have to manually apply the step and use `git rebase2 --skip` to continue.
+Then user have to manually apply the step and use `git rehi --skip` to continue.

-`git rebase2 --abort`
+`git rehi --abort`

-Aborts whole rebase.
+Aborts whole reapply.
 The originally checked-out branch is checked out back.

-`git rebase2 --skip`
+`git rehi --skip`

-Reset all uncommitted changes and continue rebasing starting with the next step in todo list.
+Reset all uncommitted changes and continue reapplying starting with the next step in todo list.

-`git rebase2 --current`
+`git rehi --current`

-If there is a rebase in progress, shows current step.
+If there is a reapplying in progress, shows current step.

 (a): the default path is some "optimal" which is not strictly specified and subject to change.
 At some point it was the shortest.
 Now general rule is to